Creative Process Residency

 The Creative Process Residency is our signature self-directed option open to all visual, performing and literary arts disciplines, as well as curators, researchers, creatives and philosophers – anyone with a creative process, really!

-The Residency @ Greywood Arts is an artist-run space in our iconic 3-story Georgian house located in the centre of Killeagh, a vibrant modern Irish village, and beside Glenbower, an ancient Irish woodland.
-It is adjacent to the Coach House, Greywood Arts CLG’s not-for-profit studios, art classroom and event space.
-It is also home to Greywood’s Artistic Director, Jessica Bonenfant, her husband Hughie Coogan, and a menagerie of dogs, cats, chickens and goats.
+The Residency @ Greywood Arts is an artist-run space in our iconic 3-story Georgian house located in the centre of Killeagh, a vibrant modern Irish village.
+The Dissour River runs alongside the residency, and the the ancient Irish woodland Glenbower is just a short walk upstream.

 Studios: